UtrechtUniversity/UU-Bootstrap/README.md

 # Copyright

-All files with a copyright header are available under the EUPL v1.2 license (see LICENSE).
+This project is available under the EUPL v1.2 license (see LICENSE).

+The documentation uses images used under the Unsplash licence, see docs/assets/cover-credits.txt for more information.

 Versions prior to 1.3.2 ship with some copyrighted work under a UU exclusive license work in-tree.
 Thus, it is generally unsafe to use outside the UU.
 Starting from 1.3.2 this work has been replaced with freely available content.